alexandvo/capsy/README.md

 <h3 align="center">Capsy</h3>

   <p align="center">
-    A virtual time capsule to remind yourselves of priceless memories.
+    A virtual time capsule to remind yourself of priceless memories.
 Create, wait, and open!
     <br />
     <br />
     <a href="https://youtu.be/BykuEKITr7s">View Demo</a>